Cycling74/min-devkit/HowTo-NewPackage.md

 * run **CMake** as appropriate for your platform (see the [ReadMe](https://github.com/Cycling74/min-devkit) for details)
 * **build** as documented in the [ReadMe](https://github.com/Cycling74/min-devkit)
 * run **unit tests** in the [ReadMe](https://github.com/Cycling74/min-devkit)
-* try the default `foo` object in Max to make sure it works using the help patcher
+* try the default `foo.hello-world` object in Max to make sure it works using the help patcher

 ## 3. Begin creating your own objects